Specials

 - Takuji Kashiwabara played the most consecutive EGP tournaments and got points (18) from Copenhagen 2010 until Athens 2013.

 - Takuji Kashiwabara got points in the most consecutive EGP tournaments he played (62) from Amstelveen 2008 until Aland 2017.
-This streak is still ongoing and started after a 14th place in Cambridge 2008.
+This streak stopped in Ghent 2017 and started after a 14th place in Cambridge 2008.

 - Nicky van den Biggelaar had 4 draws in the 2010 Alkmaar EGP which made him the only player with two losses and no play-off.
 Takuji Kashiwabara also played 4 draws in 12 games in the 2017 Athens EGP.
 Tough he registered all of them on day 1, meaning within 7 rounds!